-Make certain you use the correct size and weight battery.
-Never operate a truck that has an underweight or undersized battery installed.
+Use the correct size and weight battery.
+Never operate a truck with an underweight or undersized battery installed.

 BATTERY RETAINERS

 The battery could slide out if retainers are not in place.
 Check both sides of the truck.

 Truck operation can be affected if the battery is able to shift.
 Make certain the battery retainers are properly adjusted.